Updated October 27, 2023

 25. Evaluate Purchases Per Cost Use

-Consider the cost per hour for each gadget, product or service you spent your money on.
+Consider the cost per hour for each gadget, product, or service you spend your money on.
 The difference between a USD 10 and a USD 40 shirt could be the quality.
-Remember that value for money is more than a number.
+Remember that the value of money is more than a number.

 26. Spend on Things That Matter

-Getting the best bang for your buck is important rather than spending on material objects that have no obvious returns.
+Getting the best bang for your buck is important rather than spending on material objects with no obvious returns.
 Spend realistically if you truly want to steer clear of money issues.